-Did you know you could go whale watching from Brisbane?
-See magnificent humpback whales, dolphins and dugongs just a short boat away off Morton Island.
+Did you know you could go out to watch the whale migration just off whale watching from Brisbane?
+Tangalooma whale watching offers the chance to see magnificent humpback whales, dolphins and dugongs just a short boat trip off Morton Island.

 The river is such a dominant part of Brisbane life that many visitors to the city don’t immediately think of spending a day out on Moreton Bay.
 The bay and islands off the coast are a beautiful part of this capital city and are home to a diverse variety of sea life.
 Dolphins, dugong and turtles live here all year round but did you know you could go whale watching from Brisbane?

-For 6 months each year the huge humpback whales are in the area as part of their annual migration.
-Only 5 km north west of Moreton Island you’ll also find Flinders Reef, with more coral species on a single reef than any other on Australia’s east coast including the Great Barrier Reef.
+For 4 months each year, the huge humpback whales are in the area as part of their annual migration.
+Only 5 km northwest of Moreton Island you’ll also find Flinders Reef, with more coral species on a single reef than any other on Australia’s east coast including the Great Barrier Reef.

 Table of Contents